 In a press release, executive director of the BNHR, Fernando García, described “Hugs Not Walls” as an “act of protest against inhumane policies and practices” of the border patrol and immigration system.
 This brief time of family reunification is an emotional experience that families deeply appreciate.
 It also publicly demonstrates the cruelty of the U.S. deportation policy.
 The event humanizes a contentious issue by highlighting how people are separated from those they love by arbitrary lines.

-This tactic is an example of how the Border Network for Human Rights works to increase publicity about immigration issues within the El-Paso community and beyond.
+This tactic shows how BNHR works to increase publicity about immigration issues within the El-Paso community and beyond.
 Additionally, BNHR features demonstrations throughout the year to promote humane border policy and solidarity with the immigrant community.
 For example, the We Are The 11 Million campaign calls for a pathway to citizenship for the 11.4 million undocumented immigrants in the US.
 BNHR also participates in the El Paso Police Department (EPPD) Accountability Task Force project.
 This project calls for an independent civilian-led commission to oversee the EPPD.
 Last but not least, BNHR staff and volunteers meet with legislators to advocate for the rights of immigrants and undocumented residents.

 Border Network for Human Rights 2021 Annual Report